 In a focal plane shutter, faster speeds require the second curtain to close before the first one finishes opening.
 In order to properly expose an image with flash, the maximum flash sync speed is limited to only those speeds in which both the first and second curtains are completely open, which on earlier horizontally traveling focal plane shutters, is between 1/25 and 1/60.
 With the advent of vertically traveling focal plane shutters such as the Copal Square shutter, flash sync speed increased to 1/125.
 Even today, the professional level Nikon D5 DSLR has a maximum flash sync speed of only 1/250.
 If you want the fastest possible flash sync speeds, you need a leaf shutter.

-Another benefit to leaf shutters, is that at their fastest speeds, they can introduce a rolling effect in which the subject being photographed moves in the short period of time when the shutter first begins to open and when it completely closes.
+Another problem with most focal plane shutters, is that at their fastest speeds, they can introduce a rolling effect in which the subject being photographed moves in the short period of time when the shutter first begins to open and when it completely closes.
 Without getting too technical, here is an article that explains it better than I could.
 With a leaf shutter, the image is exposed from the center out, eliminating this effect.

 Of course, each of these benefits to a leaf shutter SLR is only evident if you have a need for very fast flash sync or capturing very fast things which is something the average casual photographer is unlikely to demand from their camera.

 In January 1969, Popular Photography ran an article about Leaf Shutter Reflexes (LSRs) promoting the virtues of the leaf shutter including most of what I’ve already discussed above.
 Current models at the time of this article were the Kodak Retina Reflex S, III, and IV, Kodak Instamatic Reflex, the Topcon Auto 100, and the Voigtländer Bessamatic and Ultramatic but models by Kowa and Zeiss-Ikon are mentioned as well.